acageduser/DMA-Attack-Firmware-Customization/README.md

 ## 8. Testing My Firmware Against BattleEye Anti Cheat

 DMA cards are forbidden to be plugged into your computer when launching a game equiped with BattleEye Anti Cheat.
 You will be banned immediately along with your hardware IDs logged on a blacklist.
 Do not try this part of the guide unless your firmware's configuration space does NOT resemble your vanilla card.
+I have altered my configuration space, however that is out of the scope of this project.
+I might go over this later, however if you are reading this note, it is not currently written in this guide.
 Do this next part at your own risk.

 I will be testing on PlayerUnknown's Battlegrounds because it's a free online game that uses BattleEye anti cheat.